 Cook with the Best Recipe Apps

 Apps have taken over the kitchen.
 With the growing popularity of the best big phones, it doesn't take a genius to realize that mobile devices equipped with the right apps can make for a handy digital cookbook, able to help home cooks and pro chefs discover and organize recipes, track shopping lists and organize menus and meal calendars.
-Whether it's a family meal or a quiet dinner for two, now's the time to find mouth-watering recipes on your mobile device — especially if you're pressed into whipping up a holiday feast this winter.
+Whether it's a family meal or a quiet dinner for two, now's the time to find mouth-watering recipes on your mobile device — especially if you're pressed into .
 From recipe discovery apps and classic cookbooks, to personal recipe organizers, and mixed drinks guides, check out 20 of the best recipe apps for Android and iOS.

 Sidechef (Android, iOS: Free)

 Learning to cook can be an intimidating experience, as you juggle ingredients and kitchen implements while keeping track of a recipe.
 Sidechef (Android, iOS) helps by delivering recipes with step-by-step instructions, complete with photos, videos and even voice instructions.
 Timers are built in so that you can follow along to free up your hands and eyes.
 As one of the best recipe apps, Sidechef also delivers a rich serving of extra content in the form of search tools with filters based on ingredients, diet, and featured recipes.

 Tasty (Android, iOS: Free)

 Buzzfeed's Tasty app (Android, iOS) is among the best recipe apps and delivers, short, simple, and delicious recipes with accompanying videos providing an excellent and punchy visual how-tos.
 (And they're also easy to share over your favorite social network.)
 A search tool lets you discover recipes just right for a certain ingredient, cuisine, or social occasion from Tasty's library of more than 3000 recipes.
 Filters help you drill down to vegan, gluten-free, and other specialized recipes.

 Cookpad (Android, iOS: Free)